ashish-roopan/Action-detection-Stanford40-yolov3-/README.md

 ---

-## Using YOLO to detect an action from an image or vedio
+## Using YOLO to detect an action from an image or video

 - Download YOLOv3 weights from [YOLO website](http://pjreddie.com/darknet/yolo/).
 - Convert the Darknet YOLO model to a Keras model.